moralesmark/relearning/README.md

 # relearning
-A line I wrote on my local computer

-This is from Rstudio.

-Also, the tutorial is found here: https://happygitwithr.com/
+The tutorial associated with this repo can be found here: https://happygitwithr.com/

-This is an edit from GitHub
+While I attended a few workshops on GitHub while in grad school, I did not fullly utilize it for my dissertation thesis.

+This repo is to relearn Git and GitHub as I will be using it quite a lot for my postdoc research.